AbhayaShankar/portfolio/checklist.md

 3. Live Link and source code design fix
 4. Conatct page - Image on the right - lets see if it looks good...
 5. About update...
-6. Error Page - Redirect back to home page after 10sec.
+6. Error Page - Redirect back to home page after 6sec. ✅
 7. Wavy curve ✅
-8.
+8. 404.js ✅
+9. 500.js page deisgn
+10. Redirect feature implementation ✅
+11.